FAQ

 2. Challenges must be start their first game before 8pm.

-4. Each member may challenge up into GREEN/BLUE/RED two times per colour per season.
+4. Each member may challenge into GREEN/BLUE/RED two times per season.

 5. Incumbents are eligible players who are chosen to participate in a challenge match.